eclipse-langium/langium-website/hugo/content/guides/scoping/qualified-name.md

 }

-// Services module for overriding the scope computation export const CppModule: Module<CppServices, PartialLangiumServices & CppAddedServices> = {
+// Services module for overriding the scope computation
+// Your language module is usually placed in your `<dsl-name>-module.ts` file export const CppModule: Module<CppServices, PartialLangiumServices & CppAddedServices> = {
     references: {
         ScopeComputation: (services) => new CppScopeComputation(services)